Yioutpi/SimplerEnv-SOFAR/README.md

 >
 > SoFar/serve/pointso.py

+## Execution

+You can run the evaluation in the script folder for different tasks:

+> sh scripts/sofar_bridge.sh

 ## Acknowledgement

 We would like to express our deepest gratitude to [haoran liu](https://github.com/lhrrhl0419) for the planning module and experiments !!!